-H. Maternity Leave
+H. Birthing Leave

-Upon delivery, a pregnant bargaining unit faculty member who is on active pay status shall, in the ordinary course of recovering from either a vaginal birth without complication, be entitled to use up to six (6) weeks of paid sick leave, or if a vaginal birth with complication as verified by a physician or cesarean birth, be entitled to use up to eight (8) weeks of paid sick leave, as long as the employee has accrued the requisite amount of sick leave, and if less, then shall be entitled, to use such lesser amount.
+Upon delivery, a pregnant bargaining unit faculty member who is on active pay status shall, in the ordinary course of recovering from either a vaginal birth without complication, be entitled to use up to six (6) weeks of paid sick leave, or if a vaginal birth with complication as verified by a physician or cesarean birth, be entitled to use up to eight (8) weeks of paid sick leave, as long as the employee has accrued the requisite amount of sick leave, and if less, then shall be entitled to use such lesser amount.
 In any event, the use of such sick leave shall be at the employee's option to use however much sick time as the employee deems appropriate.
 If, upon delivery of the child, the employee is not in pay status, but becomes in pay status within six (6) weeks, in the case of a vaginal birth without complication, or eight (8) weeks, in the case of a vaginal birth with complication as verified by a physician or cesarean birth, the employee shall be entitled to use accrued paid sick leave upon being in pay status for the remainder of the six (6) or eight (8) week period, as applicable.
-In any event, after using (or not using) such sick leave, the employee is granted twenty (20) working days of paid Maternity Leave not taken from sick days.
-In addition to the paid maternity leave, such bargaining unit faculty member who thereafter is physically unable to perform her duties may elect paid sick leave on the same terms that sick leave is available for any other illness, injury, or disability.
+In addition to the paid birthing leave, such bargaining unit faculty member who thereafter is physically unable to perform her duties may elect paid sick leave on the same terms that sick leave is available for any other illness, injury, or disability.